sj0510/Login-Page-/README.md

 # Login-Page-
-This is login page for Android app. #LoginWithPhone
+This is login page for Android app.
+#LoginWithPhone #OTPVarification